Farsley: Education

 In Farsley there are three primary schools: Farsley Farfield Primary School for 3 to 11-year-old children, Westroyd Primary School and Nursery for 3 to 11 year olds, and Farsley Springbank Primary School for 4 to 11 year old pupils.
 The local secondary school is Co-op Academy Priesthorpe with about 1,100 pupils.

 Sport

-Farsley is home to the non-League football team Farsley Celtic F.C. who play at The Citadel (previously known as Throstle Nest).
-They were formed to replace Farsley Celtic A.F.C. who played in the Football Conference for several years prior to their winding up in March 2010.
+Farsley is home to the non-League football team Farsley Celtic F.C. who play at The Citadel (formally known as Throstle Nest).
+They were formed in 2010 to replace Farsley Celtic A.F.C. after they were wound up but are seen as a continuation of the previous club.

 Farsley Cricket Club, whose ground is situated in Red Lane, play in the Bradford League Division 1.
 Raymond Illingworth, former England cricket captain, is their most notable former player.

 Housing

 Farsley has a variety of housing.
 Around Town Street are some older terrace houses and smaller cottages.
 To the west of Town Street is a small council estate, consisting mainly of flats, the tallest block being twelve stories high.
 Towards the outskirts of Farsley there are many large detached houses.